 Replay Lecture Capture is the number one most sought after resource valued by the students.
 It is an aid for all students but has significant value among students with disabilities.
 It is simpler, free and easier to use for disabled students if they have access to a computer.
 This page documents several examples and helpful tools that Replay Lecture Capture offers as part of it's package with the University of Oxford.

-To view the Help guide we suggest that you browse the information below and then head over to the Getting Started Guide which includes legal and policy guides and followed by the Training Material.
-For other disability-related information please read the Disability Guidance document and the wider resources available from the University Disability Advisory Service.
+To make the best use of this Help guide we suggest that you browse the information below and then head over to the Getting Started Guide which includes legal and policy guides, then review the Training Material.
+For other disability-related information please read the Lecture Capture Disability Guidance document and the wider resources available from the University Disability Advisory Service.

 - Tips for Audio and Video Recording

 When watching video playback, the captions will be located on the left-hand side of the primary screen under the heading ‘captions’.
 The captions will automatically scroll as the video plays so it keeps in sync with the presenters voice.
 You can also click on the CC logo underneath the player window to display captions underneath the player.